billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 ### How do plugins work

-All the plugins options will be in initialized at the beginning.
+All the plugin options will be in initialized at the beginning.
 They all have their own class.
 You can take a look at `@vuepress/core/lib/node/plugin-api/abstract`.
 Later, whenever VuePress get the plugin config, it'll push them into each corresponding option.
 And at the timing you saw in my diagram, they will be executed.

 ## Prepare